 @yamini: Could you talk about the factors you would consider to prioritize features or backlog items?

 @jesse.e.owensii: When I prioritize features I look internally at the product first then work my way out.
 For example.
-I’m reviewing product metrics to gain a deeper understanding what my consumers are experiencing.
+I’m reviewing product metrics to gain a deeper understanding of what my consumers are experiencing.
 UI responsiveness and API performance are the things I’m looking at to improve which can fall under Tech Improvements.
-Also it’s important to look at market trends and what your competitors are doing to develop a baseline of the market.
+Also, it’s important to look at market trends and what your competitors are doing to develop a baseline of the market.
 When you’re looking at prioritizing features it really boils down to competitor alignment and/or competitive advantage.

 @sophie-luo: I was a B2B startup founder and launched an enterprise product.
 I closed down my server last month to save money, so now I don’t have a product to show.
 Does this hurt?